 You can find your plugin folders under wp-content.

 5. Delete Unused Themes

-Your site is only using one theme.
+Your site is only using one theme plus a child theme.
 So once you’ve decided on that theme, delete the others.
 You can always reinstall a theme and activate it if you want to switch your design.

 However, it’s recommended that you keep one of the WordPress default themes installed for troubleshooting purposes.
 Many times it’s necessary to deactivate your theme and reactivate a different theme to try and track down problems.

 To delete an unused theme, log into the dashboard and navigate to Appearance>Themes.
 Click on Theme Details.
 You will find a Delete link in the lower right corner.
 Simply click that link and the theme will be deleted.